Trendsor/.github/profile/README.md

 **What’s in the Trendsor Treasure Trove?**
 - **Forecasts that (Mostly) Don’t Fail** 📈: From ARIMA to LSTM, we’ve got more forecasting models than you can shake a time axis at.
 - **Data that Talks Back** 🎩: Ever heard a dataset tell you it’s seasonal?
 Ours do!
 Discover trends, cycles, and more surprises than a Netflix season finale.
-- **Fancy Deployment Tricks** 🚀: Learn how to take your time series models from “just a graph” to “deployed on the cloud like a boss” with tools like FastAPI and Kubernetes.
+- **Fancy Deployment Tricks** 🚀: Learn how to take your time series models from “just a notebook” to “deployed on the cloud” with tools like FastAPI and Kubernetes.
 - **Datasets and Code Samples** 🧑‍💻: Plug and play code you can use to impress your boss, confuse your friends, and maybe even forecast real-world things!

 **Why Trendsor?**